reedbc1/AIReaderAdvisory/README.md

 # AI Library Search
 ## Overview
 <b>Problems:</b>
-- Making recommendations for library items a patron will like depend on staff knowledge or web searches.
+- Making recommendations for library items a patron depend on staff knowledge or web searches.
+- NoveList is a helpful tool for reader advisory, but it is limited to books and cannot filter by library
 - Customers are often looking for a particular item, but we often have to get it from another library.

 <b>Solution:</b>